Cephalon (company): Management and locations

 Longtime chief financial officer J. Kevin Buchi succeeded Baldino as CEO in 2011.
 Members of the board included: venture capitalist William Egan, former COR Therapeutics CEO Vaughan Kailian, prominent healthcare economist Dr. Gail Wilensky, former SmithKline Beecham executive Dr. Martyn Greenacre, former Harvard physician and Glaxo USA head Dr. Charles Sanders and former Ambassador Kevin Moley.

 The company was headquartered west of Philadelphia, in Frazer, Pennsylvania, and had research operations in nearby West Chester and manufacturing and other operations in suburban Minneapolis, Minnesota and Salt Lake City, Utah.
 European operations were based near Paris, France.
 After the acquisition of Arana, Research and Development operations continued in Sydney, Australia.

 Legal issues

 In 1999 Cephalon settled a lawsuit for $17 million in which it had faced claims that Baldino and other company executives had overstated the potential for a drug aimed at treating amyotrophic lateral sclerosis (Lou Gehrig's disease).
 In addition, the Federal Trade Commission filed suit against Cephalon, stating that it had made "illegal deals with generic drug companies to delay generic competition to Provigil", an accusation that Cephalon has reportedly disputed.
 In September 2008, Cephalon paid $425 million to the federal government to settle four whistleblower lawsuits and a criminal charge alleging Cephalon had marketed Actiq, Gabitril and Provigil for “off-label” (unapproved) uses.

+In May 2015 the US Federal Trade Commission announced a $1.2 billion settlement of its “pay-for-delay” case concerning Provigil, with funds to be returned to purchasers affected by anticompetitive conduct.